surifirstpin/biplus_documentation/docs/README.md

 ## Why Acubi

-Acubi is Collection of business analytics tools that provides a standard insights throughout the organization.
-It streamline the  process by providing an ability to use live data by predicting needs of the Business.
+Acubi is Collection of business analytics tools that provides a standard insights throughout the organization and streamline the process by providing an ability to use live data by predicting needs of the Business.

-<h2> <font color="orange">See BI+ In Action :</font></h2>
+# See BI+ In Action

  ### Connect to any data source